 I waited until the sun had risen higher, then went down to the 5th and 6th floors to take more photos of the ferry from different angles.

 The windows in the 5th-floor corridor are another favorite spot of mine.
-The ocean view is truly energizing.
+The ocean view is truly refreshing and energizing.

 Soon, land came into view.
 About 30 minutes later, we docked at Shinmoji Port.